rdbeach/JsonQuery/README.md

                 JsonQuery $ = JsonQuery.fromJson(msg);

-                // or recreate JSON string from JsonQuery object using class method
+                // or recreate the JSON string from the JsonQuery object

                 out($.toJson()); // out means System.out.println.